hyoungkyeu8359/online-resume/README.md

 ## Prerequisites
 - GitHub account
-- Your resume formatted in Markdown
+- Resume formatted in Markdown
-- Text edittor

 You will need to create a GitHub account to host your resume in GitHub Pages for free.
 Click [here](https://github.com/) to create an account.

 Also, you will need to convert your resume into Markdown format.
 Don't worry if you are new to Markdown.
 There are websites that provides tutorials for beginners.
-I strongly recommend this [website](https://www.markdowntutorial.com/) to get yourself familar to Markdown.
+I strongly recommend this [website](https://www.markdowntutorial.com/) to get yourself familar to Markdown then write your resume in Markdown.

 ## Instructions

 ### 1. Create a new repository on GitHub

+GitHub Pages allows use to host a resume as a static website for free (but only one per user).
+Andrew Etter recommend the read to make a static website because:

+> I love their speed, simplicity, portability, and security.
+You can host static websites practically anywhere, including Amazon S3 and GitHub Pages.
+They have no server-side application dependencies, no databases, and nothing to install, so migrating the entire site is as easy as moving a directory.

+Let's create a new repository for your resume.

 - On the top right corner, click **+** sign and **New repository**